Connecticut shade tobacco

 Connecticut shade tobacco is a tobacco grown under shade in the Connecticut River valley of Connecticut, Massachusetts, and southern Vermont.
-It is used primarily for binder and wrapper for premium cigars.
+It is used primarily for binder and wrapper for premium cigars, and is prized for its color and quality, its subtle sweetness and refined flavor.
+By 2025, only 35 acres of Connecticut shade tobacco were grown, all of it on one farm in Massachusetts.
+Other growers have either left the industry or switched to Connecticut Broadleaf tobacco.